NXLog Documentation

 Extending syslog

 BSD syslog uses a free-form message field, and does not provide a standard way to include key-value pairs in log messages.
-This section documents ways that structured data has been implemented using BSD syslog as transport.
+This section documents practices in implementing structured data using BSD syslog as transport.

 IETF syslog Structured-Data

-The Structured-Data part of the IETF syslog format, as documented above, provides a syntax for key-value pairs.
+As documented above, the Structured-Data part of the IETF syslog format provides a syntax for key-value pairs.

 Syslog example